-Surface Water Run-off and Silt Mitigation: No pollutants, including sediments shall be allowed to enter any surface watercourses during construction activities.
+Surface Water Run-off and Silt Mitigation: No pollutants, including sediments shall be allowed to enter any surface watercourse or River Tullyeskar during construction activities.
 The Contractor shall follow the principles of the CEMP in order to prevent sediment or other contaminate entering any adjacent watercourse.
 It is proposed to maintain existing on-site levels as far as is practical, which shall reduce the volumes of soils being disturbed, and soils being stockpiled which shall reduce the potential for sediment run-off and sediment loading of surface waters.
 All watercourses drain and potential conduits for silt laden runoff shall be identified and where necessary, measures shall be taken to minimise direct sediment run-off from the working site into adjacent watercourses.
 No permanent, or semi-permanent stockpile shall remain on the site during the construction phase of the Development.
 Suitable locations for temporary stockpiles on site shall be identified on a case-by-case basis.
 The suitability of any particular location shall consider characteristics of the proposed site.
-Including slope incline and topography, drainage networks in the vicinity and proximity to same, other relevant characteristics which are likely to facilitate, increase, or compound. the potential for entrainment by surface water runoff.
+Including slope incline and topography, drainage networks in the vicinity and proximity to same, other relevant characteristics which are likely to facilitate, increase, or compound.
+The potential for entrainment by surface water runoff.

-Earthworks shall be limited to seasonally dry periods and shall be suspended if high intensity. local rainfall events are forecast (e.g. >10 mm/hr, >25 mm in a 24-hour period, or high winds).
-Silt fencing shall be installed around the perimeter of the site at any locations where surface. water is likely to run off, directly into any watercourses.
-This could include watercourses, land drains, natural depressions in the soil surface, or any other ecomorphological feature. which might accommodate surface water run-off. -The location of the silt fencing shall be finalised by the Appointed Contractor in accordance with the programme of works and detailed within the final CEMP prepared for the site prior to construction commencing.
-The purpose of the silt fencing shall be to prevent silt leaving the site in run-off water and entering adjacent land with the potential to impact nearby watercourses.2 Silt fences shall consist of a geotextile membrane fixed to wooden stakes approximately 600 mm high.
+Local rainfall events are forecast (e.g. >10 mm/hr, >25 mm in a 24-hour period, or high winds).
+Silt fencing shall be installed around the perimeter of the site at any locations where surface.
+Water is likely to run off, directly into watercourses.
+This could include the riverbank, land drains, natural depressions in the soil surface, or any other geomorphological feature.
+Which might accommodate surface water run-off.
+The location of the silt fencing shall be finalised by the Appointed Contractor in accordance with the programme of works and detailed within the final CEMP prepared for the site prior to construction commencing.
+The purpose of the silt fencing shall be to prevent silt leaving the site in run-off water and entering adjacent land with the potential to impact nearby watercourses.
+2 Silt fences shall consist of a geotextile membrane fixed to wooden stakes600 mm high.
 The membrane shall be anchored into the ground to form a continuous barrier with the soil surface.
-Silt fences shall be monitored and maintained when necessary, during the construction period.
-Maintenance shall include the replacement of the geotextile. when damaged and the removal of any silt build-up on the upslope side of the silt fence.
+Silt fences shall be monitored and maintained when necessary.
+During the construction period.
+Maintenance shall include the replacement of the geotextile.
+When damaged and the removal of any silt build-up on the upslope side of the silt fence.
 Emergency contact numbers for the Local Authority Environmental Section, Inland Fisheries Ireland, the Environmental Protection Agency, and the National Parks and Wildlife Service shall be displayed in a prominent position within the site compound.
-These agencies shall be notified immediately in the event of a pollution incident.
-Road sweepers or a wheel wash shall be agreed with the design team to clean the site access route as required.
-For example, any solid surface site roads shall be swept to remove mud and aggregate materials from Their surface.
+These agencies shall be notified immediately in the event of a pollution incident road sweepers, or a wheel wash shall be agreed with the design team to clean the site access route as required.
+For example, any hard surface site roads shall be swept to remove mud and aggregate materials from their surface.
 Terram shall be placed under new drain covers and in road gullies, where appropriate, in order to intercept silt-laden surface run-off and prevent it from entering the existing surface water drainage network.

 This mitigation shall be assessed on a regular basis (especially after heavy rain) and maintained if required.
 The Contractor shall provide resolute persons to ensure that the required mitigation is to an appropriate standard.
 They shall be inspected on at least a daily basis for the duration of the works, and a record of these inspections shall be maintained.